 Family groups such as SEDCO, Olayan, Al Fozan, Muhaideb, Bin Saedan, Al Rajhi and MASIC are major players in the asset management field in Saudi Arabia.
 Many of these groups are now CMA-licensed themselves or substantial shareholders in CMA-licensed entities, and are moving from their traditional roles of investing family money to a new role of raising and managing third-party funds.

-While Saudi Arabian government investment vehicles historically have not been as prominent as some of the sovereign wealth funds elsewhere in the GCC (such as the Abu Dhabi Investment Authority, the Qatar Investment Authority and the Kuwait Investment Authority), the government is a major player in the asset management and investment arenas, particularly with the astronomical growth of the PIF over the past three years.
-The SAMA, the GOSI, the PPA, the PIF and other government-owned organisations are estimated to have over US$1 trillion under management (not including Saudi Aramco, which is majority-owned by the PIF and which is estimated to have a value of approximately US$2 trillion).
+While Saudi Arabian government investment vehicles historically have not been as prominent as some of the sovereign wealth funds elsewhere in the GCC (such as the Abu Dhabi Investment Authority, the Qatar Investment Authority and the Kuwait Investment Authority), the government is a major player in the asset management and investment arenas, particularly with the astronomical growth of the PIF over the recent years.
+The SCB, the GOSI, the PPA, the PIF and other government-owned organisations are estimated to have over US$1 trillion under management (not including Saudi Aramco, which is majority-owned by the PIF and which is estimated to have a value of approximately US$2 trillion).
 The majority of that sum is deployed in non-Saudi investments, although there has been a strong push for these organisations to increase the amounts of their investments in Saudi Arabia.
 The PIF in particular is expected to dramatically grow in size in the foreseeable future, as the government intends to convert it into Saudi Arabia's primary sovereign wealth fund and has moved its stake in Saudi Aramco to the fund.
-Additionally, the PIF made waves in June 2016 when it closed on a US$3.5 billion investment in Uber, in October 2016 when it announced it would be investing up to US$45 billion in SoftBank Vision Fund and, again in October 2017, when it committed US$20 billion to a Blackstone infrastructure fund.
-More recently, the PIF also made investments in Lucid Motors, Boeing, Facebook, Citigroup, Disney and Bank of America with the most recent investment made in Jio Platforms, a subsidiary of Reliance Industries Limited.

 The Islamic Development Bank (IDB) is a multilateral development financing institution owned and funded by 56 primarily Islamic countries spread across the globe and headquartered in Jeddah, Saudi Arabia.
 IDB has long invested in infrastructure projects and educational programmes, but is also becoming a more active investor in both regional and international shariah-compliant private equity funds, real estate funds and other alternative investments.
 Further, IDB, as a highly rated supranational body, has become an important issuer of sukuk, in addition to being an increasingly important and active investor in funds.